 In 2018, the business consultants at Frost & Sullivan estimated the global food delivery market was worth about $82 billion in terms of gross revenue bookings and expected it to double by 2025.
 That translates into a cumulative growth rate of 14%.

-While most restaurant owners are trying to figure out how to stay in business, Grubhub is having a financial windfall.
-The delivery platform experienced record revenues of $363 million from January through March.
+While most restaurant owners are trying to figure out how to stay in business, Grubhub has experienced a financial windfall.
+The delivery platform recorded record revenues of $363 million from January through March.
 In its earnings report, Grubhub said, “For now, COVID-19 is a net tailwind for our growth metrics.”
 Orders in April increased by 20% over 2019, and the company has over 100% growth in many markets.

 The New Normal

 This outbreak has upended that paradigm.
-As this pandemic drags on consumers daily pick up new habits – and drop old ones.
-And even though they’re beginning to leave their homes to venture out to restaurants, and retail outlets, it’s unlikely they’ll revert to former habits in the near term.
+As the pandemic drags on, consumers pick up new habits daily – and drop old ones.
+And even though people are venturing out to restaurants and retail outlets, it’s unlikely they’ll revert to former habits in the near term.

 Here at TraceGains, we’re doing our part.
-In addition to our solutions that can help companies source new ingredients and suppliers, while keeping production safe and compliant, we’ve put together a couple of resources to help companies keep employees safe and operations running smoothly during the crisis.
+In addition to our solutions that can help companies source new ingredients and suppliers, while keeping production safe and compliant, we’ve put together a couple of additional resources.

 The first is a checklist “When a Food Plant Employees Test COVID-19 Positive” that walks companies through what steps to take should this unfortunate situation occur.
 The second is a data sheet for “Sanitation, Social Distancing, and Other Precautions on the Plant Floor.”